uniwswap/uniwens-docs/contract-developer-guide/resolving-names-on-chain.md

 # Resolving Names On-chain

-Solidity libraries for on-chain resolution are not yet available, but ĐNS resolution is straightforward enough it can be done trivially without a library.
+Solidity libraries for on-chain resolution are not yet available, but POWNS resolution is straightforward enough it can be done trivially without a library.
 First, we define some pared-down interfaces containing only the methods we need:

 ```text
 abstract contract ENS {